IRLP Link Radio Interface and

 Those Radio Amateurs desiring a Plug-N-Play radio should consider some of the used very reliable ex commercial units such as the Motorola and GE models described here.
 Yes you will need to make up a simple cable for the GE and Motorola radios but hey! - you're a licensed ham radio operator so this simple project will be a breeze.

-If you are challenged at this, please post your questions to the IRLP Yahoo group http://groups.yahoo.com/group/irlp/
+If you are challenged at this, please post your questions to the IRLP Groups.io group https://groups.io/g/irlp/

 Please do not waste a perfectly good dual band mobile or HT or worse yet a multi band/mode HF rig.
 We received almost daily queries about adopting IC-706 and FT-847 radios.
 Look on eBay or your neighbourhood Hamfest for one of the following bargains that make outstanding reliable node radios.